In other words, my brain has taken quite the beating.

-Several studies show that it improves cognition and memory by strengthening communications between brain cells.
+Several studies show that it improves cognition, learning and memory by strengthening communications between brain cells.
 Both healthy and elderly people who take the herb experience improved attention, learning and memory (2-5).

-Researchers believe these improvements are because bacopa increases specific neuromolecular mechanisms that encourage and enhance synaptogenesis (18).
+Researchers believe these improvements are because bacopa increases brain synapses and increases specific neuromolecular mechanisms that encourage and enhance synaptogenesis (18).

 Exercise is one of the best ways to promote the formation of new synapses.

-Researchers have found repeatedly that physical activity encourages synaptogenesis (32-33).
+Researchers have found repeatedly that physical activity encourages synaptogenesis and increases brain synapses (32-33).

 So not surprisingly, many brain health experts recommend exercise as their number one piece of advice for optimal brain health.